-If you have an online business, the world is your oyster.
-While there are pros and cons when it comes to selling overseas, there are some clear advantages at the moment, as Chris Barling of SellerDeck explains
+If you have an online business, the world could be your oyster.
+But there are some definite pros and cons when it comes to selling overseas, as Chris Barling of SellerDeck explains

-The good news is that much of the expertise that you use to get UK visitors to check out your site can be re-used for the international market.
+The good news about running an ecommerce business in the UK is that much of the expertise that you use to get visitors to check out your site can be used for the international market.
 In particular, skills in search engine optimisation (SEO) and pay-per-click advertising (PPC) can also be applied to attract visitors from abroad.

 - Firstly, the UK is still a respected country around the world, so it’s worth flying the flag and making it clear that you're based here.

 - You should charge VAT to EU consumers (if your goods are VATable) but non-EU customers, including the US, don’t get charged this tax.
 Usually, it’s as simple as that.
-The rules are a bit more complex if you are selling to EU businesses, or if your sales into the EU are over the VAT limit for the country.
+The rules are a bit more complex if you are selling to EU businesses.

 - There’s no issue with payment as when a buyer pays by card the payment card provider sorts out the exchange so you gets sterling but a local currency charge shows on the customer’s statement.
 No changes are needed to your store although an indicative price in euros and dollars is a good idea.
 Or maybe add a currency conversion calculator.

 - Shipping abroad is pretty straightforward too.
 Many ecommerce merchants do it without problems.
 It’s easier with a recognised international carrier such as UPS, Fedex or DHL, as these can advise on any issues.
 Make sure you fill out a customs declaration, and as long as your product is legal in the country that you're selling it to, this should not pose a problem.
 As for customs or import duties, most retailers leave these to the purchaser.
 Your customer is responsible for charges, so you can ignore them.
 However, do be sure to state this explicitly in your terms and conditions.